Quantcast

 Unsplash

 One of the best things about going on a plant-based diet is all of the fresh fruit that you can consume.
 Fruits are full of water and antioxidants and are oftentimes low in calories too.
-If you're wondering which fruits make "the healthiest list", some of those include—grapefruit, blueberries, mangoes, pomegranates, watermelon, oranges, pineapples, bing cherries and bananas.
-Oh, and due to all of the Vitamin E that's in them, olives are on the list too (yep, olives are a fruit!).
-Just make sure to get most out of any fruit you choose by consuming them while they are actually in season.
+If you're wondering which fruits make "the healthiest list", some of those include—grapefruit, blueberries, mangoes, pomegranates, watermelon, oranges, pineapples, bing cherries, and bananas.
+Oh, and due to all of the vitamin E that's in them, olives are on the list too (yep, olives are a fruit!).
+Just make sure to get the most out of any fruit you choose by consuming them while they are actually in season.

 Shutterstock